Brunch & Batter

 Jump to Recipe Print Recipe

-This savory summer Tomato Leek and Feta Quiche has a creamy inside with a golden-brown crust that is as delicious as it is beautiful.
+This savory summer Feta Quiche with Tomatoes and Leeks has a creamy inside with a golden-brown crust that is as delicious as it is beautiful.
 It's the classic favorite that should be on every brunch menu.

 Angled view of tomato, leek and feta quiche on a brown surface with tomatoes and a linen in the background